Assessing causal effects in the presence of treatment switching through principal stratification: Bayesian Inference

 We assume that the parameters are a priori independent.
-We propose to use Normal prior distributions for the parameters of the logistic regression model for the mixing probability, $\pi(X_i)$, Gamma prior distributions for the shape parameters of the Weibull distributions and Normal prior distributions for the other parameters of the Weibull distributions (See Web Supplementary Material for details).
+We propose to use Normal prior distributions for the parameters of the logistic regression model for the mixing probability, $\pi(X_i)$, Gamma prior distributions for the shape parameters of the Weibull distributions, and Normal prior distributions for the other parameters of the Weibull distributions.
+Finally, we use a Dirac delta prior for the sensitivity parameter $\kappa$ concentrated at a pre-fixed value $\kappa_0 \in [0,1]$, which is essentially the same as fixing $\kappa$ at $\kappa_0 $ a priori.
+See Web Appendix G for details.

+The observed-data likelihood has a complex form involving infinite mixtures because we do not observe the switching status under treatment and only partially observe the switching status under control due to censoring.
+Therefore, it is extremely complicated to infer the causal estimands of interest based on the observed-data likelihood directly.
+We use the data augmentation algorithm to derive the complete-data posterior, which is easy to deal with because it does not involve any mixture distributions.
+We can compute the causal estimands as byproducts, and therefore, we can simulate their posterior distributions.

 We investigate the sensitivity of the results with respect to the prior specification for $\lambda$ using both more informative priors (e.g., Normal priors with a smaller variance) as well as a less informative prior (e.g., a uniform prior distribution).
+We also investigate the sensitivity of the results with respect to the parametric assumption of equality of the association parameters $\lambda_0$ and $\lambda_1$.

-We use a Dirac delta prior for the sensitivity parameter $\kappa$ concentrated at a pre-fixed value $\kappa_0 \in [0,1]$, which is essentially the same as fixing $\kappa$ at $\kappa_0 $ a priori.
-We assess the sensitivity of the conclusions to different assumptions on $\kappa$, by examining how the posterior distributions of the causal estimands change with respect to different $\kappa_0$ within the range $[0, 1]$.
+We conduct the main analysis fixing $\kappa=0$, that is, assuming that $Y_i(1)$ and $Y_i(0)$ are conditionally independent given $S_i(0)$.
+We then assess the sensitivity of the conclusions to different assumptions on $\kappa$ by examining how the posterior distributions of the causal estimands change with respect to different $\kappa_0$ within the range $[0, 1]$.